Rand Paul: Government surveillance

 As a critic of warrantless surveillance of Americans, Paul says "the Fourth Amendment is equally as important as the Second Amendment" and has called for conservatives to more strongly defend Fourth Amendment rights.
 In 2015 Paul spoke for ten and a half hours on the Senate floor against renewing provisions of the PATRIOT Act that he said were unconstitutional.
 Paul has called Edward Snowden a "whistleblower" and called for Director of National Intelligence James Clapper to resign for "lying" about the phone metadata program that Snowden exposed.
 He also filed a class action lawsuit against the Obama administration seeking to end the program.
 Paul gave a speech at the University of California, Berkeley in 2014 titled "The N.S.A. vs. Your Privacy".

 Climate change

 Paul has not definitively accepted the scientific consensus on climate change, which has found that global warming is real, progressing, and primarily caused by humans.
-Paul has said pollution emissions are subject to "onerous regulation."
+Paul has said pollution emissions are subject to "onerous regulation".
 In 2018, Paul called for an investigation of a National Science Foundation grant that went towards educating meteorologists about the science of climate change.
 Paul said the grant was "not science" but "propagandizing".
-In a January 2020 tweet, Paul said "Despite climate alarmist predictions, humans will likely survive for hundreds of millions of years into the future.
+In a January 2020 tweet, Paul wrote, "Despite climate alarmist predictions, humans will likely survive for hundreds of millions of years into the future.
 In the meantime, we should begin creating atmospheres on suitable moons or planets."

+Animal rights

+In 2021, Paul and Senator Cory Booker co-sponsored the FDA Modernization Act 2.0, which eliminated the requirement that pharmaceuticals in development use animal testing before commencing human trials.
+Paul stated that the bill would help "end the needless suffering and death of animal test subjects" and "get safer, more effective drugs to market more quickly by cutting red tape that is not supported by current science."
+The legislation was signed by President Joe Biden in December 2022.

+Following the law's enactment, the FDA failed to promptly issue updated regulations eliminating animal testing requirements.
+In November 2023, Paul led a bipartisan letter to FDA commissioner Robert Califf pressing the agency to bring its regulations into alignment with the relevant statute.
+In January 2025, Paul and Booker introduced a new version of the law, the FDA Modernization Act 3.0, to force the FDA to revise its regulations.